 Bone involvement is only found in 9% of ALCL[14].
-X-rays show osteolytic lesions and CT can show periosteal reactions, and “onion-skin” appearance often suggests more aggressive behavior and worse prognosis[15].
-On MRI, the lesion is a T1-weighted low signal and a T2-weighted high signal unless there is a change related to fibrosis.
+X-rays show osteolytic lesions, CT can show periosteal reactions, and “onion-skin” appearance often suggests more aggressive behavior and worse prognosis[15].
+On MRI, the lesion is a T1-weighted low signal and a T2-weighted high signal, unless there is a change related to fibrosis.
 Extranodal NHL, including bone lymphoma, exhibits high levels of FDG uptake[16,17].
 According to our knowledge, this is the first report of ALK+ ALCL of the spine occurring in pregnancy.

 For patients presenting with incapacitating pain and progressive neurological deficit, immediate treatment is advocated even during pregnancy[18].
 Postponing treatment to childbirth may have a greater detrimental effect on the patient’s prognosis.
 Han et al[19] proposed guidelines for the management of spinal surgery in pregnant women.
-For patients after 34 wk’ gestation, if they have progressive neurological deficit, induction of labor or cesarean section should be carried out before the spinal surgery.
-Prepartum surgery can be taken into consideration for patients at < 34 wk’ gestation.
-Meng et al[20] also suggested that surgical treatment should be performed as soon as possible when there is rapidly progressing motor defect in pregnant patients with spinal tumor.
+For patients after 34 wk gestation, if they have progressive neurological deficits, induction of labor or cesarean section should be carried out before the spinal surgery.
+Prepartum surgery can be taken into consideration for patients at < 34 wk gestation.
+Meng et al[20] also suggested that surgical treatment should be performed as soon as possible when there are rapidly progressing motor defects in pregnant patients with spinal tumors.
 It has been reported that exposure to radiation or teratogenic drugs in the first or second trimester is likely to cause congenital anomalies, and pregnancy may also lead to deterioration of spinal tumors through the effects of hormones and immunosuppression[21].
 Aggressive NHL itself and the potential adverse reaction to treatment can endanger both mother and fetus[22].

-Klezl et al[23] reported a similar case in 2002 with the diagnosis of NHL with immunoblastic and plasmacytoid infiltration.
+Klezl et al[23] reported a similar case in 2002, with the diagnosis of NHL with immunoblastic and plasmacytoid infiltration.
 The patient’s back pain persisted and gradually worsened after pregnancy, but both physicians and physical therapists believed that the pain was related to pregnancy, and no further examination was performed.
 Immediately after delivery, she became paraparetic, and it was not until this time that the T12 lesion was discovered by MRI examination.
-The patient underwent posterior spinal decompression and fusion surgery and chemotherapy.
+The patient underwent posterior spinal decompression, fusion surgery and chemotherapy.
 Considering the situation of these two patients, we believe that timely diagnosis and intervention should be the first priority in patients with back pain and neurological deficits during pregnancy.
 This may avoid serious consequences from spinal compression.
 As for our patient, therapeutic abortion is a personal decision due to concerns about radiation doses and side effects of chemotherapy drugs.
 For an individual case report, there are still limitations about the choice of treatment and final outcome.
 We hope that the results of this study will improve the current understanding of the diagnosis and treatment of spinal lymphoma occurring during pregnancy.
 In the face of patients with different stages of pregnancy, the timing of surgery and chemotherapy, as well as the impact on the mother and fetus, remains to be further studied.

 CONCLUSION